alvaromongon/Terrain/README.md

 # Terrain
-Terrain generator project + simple game and web client viewer
+Terrain generator + web client viewer and game

 This is a project to help me test new technologies and at the same time do something I like it.